zooba/PTVS-wiki/Cookiecutter.md

 After the template is loaded successfully, the view will change to a form where the first input field is **Create To**.
 This allows you to specify where your want Cookiecutter to generate files.

+**Important**: The files that are created by Cookiecutter will be copied directly to the folder that you've specified.
+The subfolder that is created by the cookiecutter command-line tool will not appear.

 If you specify a folder that isn't empty, a warning message will pop up when you click **Create**.

 If you are familiar with the template's output and are okay with it potentially overwriting files in your output folder, you can dismiss the warning.
 If not, you should cancel and select an empty folder, and manually copy the created files to your non-empty output folder.